-- 2. Locate the flsm.war file in your license server installation. - 3.
-Copy flsm.war to the webapps directory in the Tomcat installation. - 4.
+- 2. Depending on your platform, decompress/unzip flexnet-flsm-linux-<version>.tar.gz(.zip), and copy flsm.war to the webapps directory in the Tomcat installation. - 3.
 If necessary, change the port on which the License Server Manager tool listens for browser requests.
 (By default, the License Server Manager listens on port 8080.)
 Use these steps: - a.
 Locate the server.xml file in the conf directory of the Tomcat installation. - b.
-Within server.xml, locate the appropriate connector element and modify its port attribute value to the desired port number. - 5.
+Within server.xml, locate the appropriate connector element and modify its port attribute value to the desired port number. - 4.
 Start up the Tomcat server, and then launch the FlexNet License Server Manager, using the instructions in the Using the FlexNet License Server Manager chapter.